 When failures that are not life threatening are identified, BHA will send the owner and the family a written notification of the inspection results within 5 business days of the inspection.
-The written notice will specify who is responsible for correcting the violation, and the time frame within which the failure must be corrected.
+The written notice will specify the time frame within which the failure must be corrected.
 Generally not more than 28 days will be allowed for the correction.

-The notice of inspection results will inform the owner that if life threatening conditions are not corrected within 24 hours, and non-life threatening conditions are not corrected within the specified time frame (or any BHA-approved extension), the owner's HAP will be abated in accordance with BHA policy (see 8-II.G.).
-Likewise, in the case of family caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame (or any BHA-approved extension, if applicable) the family's assistance will be terminated in accordance with BHA policy (see Chapter 12).
+The notice of inspection results will: (1) inform the owner that if life threatening conditions are not corrected within 24 hours, and non-life threatening conditions are not corrected within the specified time frame (or any BHA-approved extension), the owner's HAP will be abated in accordance with BHA policy (see 8-II.G.); (2) In the case of family caused deficiencies, inform the family that if corrections are not made within the specified time frame (or any BHA-approved extension, if applicable) the family's assistance will be terminated in accordance with BHA policy (see Chapter 12); (3) encourage the parties to cooperate in completing all the required repairs.